-This policy applies to management, the approved provider, nominated supervisor, students, staff, families, children, volunteers, visitors and children of the Service.
+This policy applies to children, families, staff, educators, management, approved provider, nominated supervisor, students, volunteers and visitors of the Service.

 IMPLEMENTATION

 Grievances and complaints can transpire in any workplace.
 Addressing these appropriately and effectively is imperative for sustaining a safe, healthy, harmonious and productive service environment.
 Our Dealing with Complaints Policy ensures that all persons are presented with procedures that: